ryuichiueda/slides_marp/advanced_vision/lesson11e.md

 ---

-### SfM Processing Flow Using Feature Points (continued)
+### SfM Processing Flow using Feature Points (continued)

 - For each image pair: $(I_a, I_b)$, calculate the relative camera position when the two images were captured.
     - Method for calculating the relative position (varies by method).
         - Calculate the essential matrix $E$ (if the camera has been calibrated).
         - Calculate the fundamental matrix $F$ (if not already done above)
         - Other methods include the homography matrix and trifocal tensor.
+---

 - Place each camera pose in the world coordinate system.
 - Bundle adjustment. <span style="color:red">$\Rightarrow$ Use this output in NeRF.</span>
     - Adjust the poses of all cameras using the graph-based SLAM method (least squares method).
 - Determine the pixel position of each image in the world coordinate system.

 ---